d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

         data[i] = data[0].to(data[i].device)
 ```

-Let us test this by creating vectors with different values on different devices and aggregate them.
+Let's test this by creating vectors with different values on different devices and aggregate them.

 ```{.python .input}
 data = [np.ones((1, 2), ctx=d2l.try_gpu(i)) * (i + 1) for i in range(2)]